wwarthen/RomWBW/Source/Doc/UserGuide.md

 A>
 ```

+Some operating systems (such as CP/M 3 shown above) do not list the
+drive assignments during initialization.
+In this case, you can use the
+`ASSIGN` command to display the current assignments.

-Note that the Boot Loader simply launches whatever is in the disk
+The Boot Loader simply launches whatever is in the disk unit/slice you
-unit/slice you have specified.
-It does not know what operating system
+have specified.
+It does not know what operating system is at that
-is at that location.
-The layout of operating systems on disk media
+location.
+The layout of operating systems on disk media is described in
-is described in the Using Disks section of this document.
+the Using Disks section of this document.

-## System Configuration
+## System Management

 ### Listing Disk Device Inventory